sbb-design-systems/lyne-components/src/components/datepicker/datepicker/readme.md

 The `valueAsDate` property on the `sbb-datepicker` can be used to read the current value (e.g. from `event.target.valueAsDate`) or to set the value programmatically.

-Each time the user changes the date by using the calendar, or the next and previous day arrow, or by using the `setValueAsDate()` method, a `blur` event is fired on the input to ensure compatibility with any framework that relies on that event to update the current state.
+Each time the user changes the date by using the calendar, or the next and previous day arrow, or by using the `valueAsDate` setter, a `blur` event is fired on the input to ensure compatibility with any framework that relies on that event to update the current state.

 ## Custom date formats